Uncertainty about the future - Diving into agriculture and farming

 There need to be developments made to EV technology before it can be used on a wide scale by businesses in the farming and agriculture industry.
 In particular, prices need to become more affordable, and the charging infrastructure will need to be expanded.
 However, as farmers are under increasing pressure to decrease their carbon footprint, it’s likely that many will be considering greener alternatives soon.
 The adoption of EV will also improve safety, lower fuel costs and promote greener farming, so will be highly beneficial for businesses in the long run.

 To help customers in the farming and agriculture industry during these challenging times, Right Fuel Card offers a range of cost-effective fuel cards.
 Our online account management system allows businesses to monitor all their fuel transactions and makes it easier for them to reclaim VAT on their fuel.
 As businesses are starting to shift their focus to alternative fuels, we intend to develop our range of fuel cards so that they can be used by our customers even when the fuels in their vehicles change.
-We have therefore introduced EV alternatives to our fuel cards with our new BP and Shell Fuel and Charge cards.
+We have therefore introduced EV alternatives to our fuel cards with our new BP and Shell EV charge cards.

 Note: The survey was conducted in June 2022, receiving 1156 responses.